NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 }
 ```

-- The `color` property changes the text color of the title to dark blue.
-- The `font-size` property increases the size of the title text to 36 pixels.
-- The `margin-bottom` property adds space below the title to separate it from the following content.
-- The `text-align` property centers the title on the page.
+**Explanation:**
+Style the main title by changing its text color to dark blue, increasing the font size, adding space below it, and centering it on the page.

-3. **Styling the Morning Section**
+## 8. **Styling the Morning Section**
 Each section of your webpage will have its own unique style.
 Let's start with the morning section:

+- [ ] Add the following code next in your `styles.css` file

 ```css
 /* Style the morning section */